+Remove the fuse puller from the holder.

-- 2. Remove the plastic cover from the fuse holder. - 3.
-Remove fuse puller from fuse holder. - 4.
-Remove suspected blown fuse to determine if the silver colored band is broken. - 5.
-Replace fuse with a new fuse of the same amperage rating.
+Remove the cover from the fuse holder.
+Remove the suspected blown fuse and look at the silver band inside the fuse.
+If band is broken, replace the fuse.
+Replace the fuse with a new fuse with the same amp rating.

+- Fuse holder

+- Good fuse

+- Blown fuse

-- a Electronic Control Module and purge valve "ECM" - 20 amp fuse - b Ignition coils "IGN.
-COILS" - 20 amp fuse - c Fuel delivery "FUEL" -20 amp fuse
+- Electronic Control Module and purge valve "ECM" - 20 amp fuse

+- Fuel delivery "FUEL" 20 amp fuse g-

+- h -Spare fuses (3)

-- d Spare fuses 20 amp fuse - e Injector power and boost valve "INJ.
-PWR." - 20 amp fuse
+- Diagnostics terminal 2 amp fuse

+- Injector power and boost valve "INJ. i -PWR." - 20 amp fuse